LBBSoft/FeatureSelect/Readme.md

 are some reasons for using it:

-1. Because MATLAB is common programing language in different sciences, *FEATURESLECT* has been implemented in t. *FEATURESELECT* can be applied on various areas such as biological data, image processing, handwrite detection, computer science and many other fields.
+1. Because MATLAB is common programing language in different sciences, *FEATURESLECT* has been implemented in it. *FEATURESELECT* can be applied on various areas such as biological data, image processing, handwrite detection, computer science and many other fields.